 Repeat the step above for the Sub-Category field.

-The filters are added to the right-hand side of your view in the order that you selected them.
+The filters are added to the right side of your view in the order that you selected them.
 Filters are card types and can be moved around on the canvas by clicking on the filter and dragging it to another location in the view.
-As you drag the filter, a dark black line appears, showing you where you can drop the filter to move it.
+As you drag the filter, a line appears that shows you where you can drop the filter to move it.

 Note: The Get Started tutorial uses the default position of the filter cards.